jundalisay/mahablist/content/en/history/jagor/ph/chapter-26.md

-## MASSACRE OF CHINESE
+## Massacre Of Chinese

 In the attack of the pirate Limahong in 1574, they escaped destruction only by a miracle.
 Soon, new dangers threatened them.

 In 1603, a few mandarins came to Manila, under the pretence of ascertaining whether the ground about Cavite really contained gold.

 They were supposed to be spies.
 Their mission showed that an attack on the Philippines was intended by the Chinese.

 The archbishop and the priests incited the distrust which was felt against the numerous Chinese who were settled in Manila.

 Mutual hate and suspicion arose.
 Both parties feared one another and prepared for hostilities.

 The Chinese commenced the attack.
 But the united forces of the Spaniards were supported by the Japanese and the natives.
 This led to 23,000-25,000 Chinese killed or driven to the wilderness.